kirill-grouchnikov/aurora/docs/component/RibbonApiSkeleton.md

 )
 ```

-The `AbstractRibbonBand` is the base seaked interface for ribbon bands.
+The `AbstractRibbonBand` is the base sealed interface for ribbon bands.
 There are two types of bands - general and flow.

 A flow band can be seen in the screenshot above in the middle of the ribbon - the "Font" band with two comboboxes in the first row and three [command strips](CommandStrip.md) in the second row.
 When the ribbon is resized and horizontal space is reduced, a flow band can switch from two-row to three-row layout.